 I just read a comment that presumably I think BMI 19 is not healthy.

-I also see that there are women on the forums who are not “force feeding” themselves and eating intuitively all while having no regular menstrual cycle (check out the slides if you want to contemplate the distinction between eating using intuition or suppression).
+I also see that there are women on the forums who are not “force feeding” themselves and eating intuitively all while having no regular menstrual cycle (check out this post if you want to understand more about the distinction between eating using intuition or suppression).

 Just to be sure everyone is clear on the concept that is fundamental to recovery: